BioinfoMachineLearning/MULTICOM4/README.md

         - Subunit B
         - ...
-    N8_multimer_structure_evaluation           # Working directory for evaluating multimer structural predictions
+    N7_multimer_structure_evaluation           # Working directory for evaluating multimer structural predictions
         - alphafold_ranking.csv                # AlphaFold2 pLDDT ranking
         - multieva.csv                         # Pairwise ranking using MMalign
         - pairwise_af_avg.ranking              # Average ranking of the two
 ```

-* The predictions and ranking files are saved in *N8_multimer_structure_evaluation*, similarly, you can check the AlphaFold-Multimer confidence score ranking file (alphafold_ranking.csv) to look for the structure with the highest predicted confidence score generated by AlphaFold-Multimer.
+* The predictions and ranking files are saved in *N7_multimer_structure_evaluation*, similarly, you can check the AlphaFold-Multimer confidence score ranking file (alphafold_ranking.csv) to look for the structure with the highest predicted confidence score generated by AlphaFold-Multimer.
 The *multieva.csv* and *pairwise_af_avg.ranking* are the other two ranking files.

-* The monomer structures and ranking files are saved in *N7_monomer_structure_evaluation* if you want to check the predictions and rankings for the monomer structures.
+* The monomer structures and ranking files are saved in *N7_monomer_only_structure_evaluation* if you want to check the predictions and rankings for the monomer structures.

-# Citing this work
+# CASP16 Talks

 **Our CASP16 talk for protein complex structure prediction:**

 https://predictioncenter.org/casp16/doc/presentations/Day-2/Day2-05-Cheng-CASP16_MULTICOM_redacted.pdf

 **Our CASP16 talk for protein model quality assessment:**